bonitobird/babynames/README.md

 2020/05/10: Initial commit
 2020/05/11: Bugs fixed
-1) Name can now be entered in any from of lower/upper cases and it still works
+1) Name can now be entered in any form of lower/upper cases and it still works
 2) The placeholder in the text box always shows "Enter Name".
-(Note: Intially, this filled with the previous name entered.)
+(Note: Initially, this was filled with the previous name entered.)
-3) Instead of generating the dataframe of all the names each time a name is entered, I made a large file (type hdf5) with all the names that is only read in once.
+3) Instead of generating the dataframe of all the names each time a name is entered, I made a large file (type hdf5) with all the names that are only read once.
 Reduced the processing time from 25 seconds down to 2-3 secs.